Historic Homes for sale in Los Angeles

 A historic district is a neighborhood or area designated by the National Register of Historic Places as having historical significance.
 A historic district may also be a historic preservation overlay zone (HPOZ), a heritage district, or a conservation district.

-The National Register of Historic Places is the United States government’s official list of districts, sites, buildings, structures, and objects worthy of preservation.
+The National Register of Historic Places is the United States government’s official list of districts, sites, buildings, structures and objects worthy of preservation.
 The purpose of the National Register is to help preserve our nation’s history by identifying and protecting historic places that embody the spirit and ideals of our country.
 This value should be preserved and protected so that future generations can enjoy it.

 Hancock Park